 Conflict can occur when a disagreement can’t be easily resolved.
 Although conflict can be a normal part of our relationships and is ‘healthy’ if well-handled, it can sometimes escalate and become destructive.

 We often feel strong emotions when a disagreement continues.
-It may be hard for you to keep a clear head while experiencing strong feelings.
-Listening to the other person’s point of view may also be much harder.
+It may be hard for you to keep a clear head and listen to others while experiencing strong feelings.
+Listening to the other person’s point of view may be even harder.

 How do you approach conflict?